anuraggarg123/game/README.md

 # game
-it is a rock-paper-scissor game
+It is a rock-paper-scissor game Project using python language.